romualdo-ah/react_reducer_example/README.md

-# React_reducer_example
+This project was created for studying porpuses.

+File DataFetching.js was created and used a reducer function and a component named <a href="">DataFetching.js</a>. the component uses an external API to make POST, GET, and DELETE requests.

 ## Launch here to test:
 <a href="https://romualdo-ah.github.io/react_reducer_example">https://romualdo-ah.github.io/react_reducer_example</a>

-This project was created for studying porpuses.
-On the component DataFetching was created and used a reducer function.
-On the project is used an external API to make POST, GET, and DELETE request.

 ## The API used